June 26, 2019

 For the Cakes!

-- Add your Flour, Eggs and Vanilla to the mix, and beat again till smooth.
+- Add in the self raising flour, eggs and vanilla extract to the mix, and beat again until smooth.

-- Pour in your Funfetti Sprinkles, and fold through with a spatula!
+- Pour in the Funfetti Sprinkles, and fold through with a spatula!

 - Split the mixture evenly between the three tins - bake in the oven for 30-35 minutes, or until baked through!
 Check with a skewer (it should be clean!)